QTC-UMD/rydiqule/paper/paper.md

 # Acknowledgements

 Financial support for the development of RydIQule version 2 was provided by the DEVCOM Army Research Laboratory.
+Carter Montag acknowledges financial support from the Department of Defense Historically Black Colleges & Universities and Minority Serving Institutions (HBCU/MI) Summer Research Internship Program.
+Omar Nagib acknowledges helpful discussion with Thad G. Walker.
 The views, opinions and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
-Omar Nagib acknowledges helpful discussion with Thad G. Walker.